Skip to main content

 Who Pulls the Permit in Nashville?

-Homeowners can pull permits for their own home in Nashville.
-You must do the work yourself.
-Licensed contractors have to pull permits in their name for everything else.
-Never let a contractor talk you into pulling it yourself.
+Homeowners can pull permits for their own primary residence.
+You must perform the work yourself.
+Licensed contractors pull permits when they handle the job.

 Chuck’s Take